return42/sphkerneldoc/linux_src_doc/include/linux/spi/spi_h.rst

 unprepare_message
     undo any work done by \ :c:func:`prepare_message`\ .

+slave_abort
+    abort the ongoing transfer request on an SPI slave controller

 spi_flash_read
     to support spi-controller hardwares that provide
     accelerated interface to read from flash devices.